chop-dbhi/avocado/README.md

 [<Month: 'January'>, <Month: 'February'>, ...]
 ```

-Read more about Lexicons and ObjectSets below.
+Read more about Lexicons and ObjectSets in the DataView API section below.

 #### Aggregation